snu-micc/uspto-revisit/README.md

 - [License](#license)

 ## To do
+# Project Workflow

-1. Randomly select 100 reactions for each "Many products", "Many reagents", "Many reactants", "No reagent", "Rare template"<br>
+### 1. Randomly Select 100 Reactions for Each Category
+- **Categories**: "Many products", "Many reagents", "Many reactants", "No reagent", "Rare template".
-: This is already selected and stored in "src/GPT_input.csv"
+- The selected reactions are already stored in:
+  `src/GPT_input.csv`

-2. Get structured summarization via LLMs<br>
+### 2. Get Structured Summarization via LLMs
-: Prompts are uploaded in `src/prompts_five.json`
+- Prompts for structured summarization are available in:
+  `src/prompts_five.json`

+### 3. Get SMILES from Various Databases
-3. Get SMILES from various DB: OPSIN, PubChem, CIR, ChemSpider<br>
+- SMILES strings are retrieved from OPSIN, PubChem, CIR, and ChemSpider.
-: Code is uploded in "src/get_smiles.ipynb"
+- Code to retrieve SMILES can be found in:
+  `src/get_smiles.ipynb`

-4. Generate Reactions SMILES<br>
+### 4. Generate Reaction SMILES
-:
+- Generate reaction SMILES based on the selected reactions.
+- Code for generating reaction SMILES is located in:
+  `src/generate_reaction_smiles.ipynb`

 ## Developer
 Shuan Chen (shuan75@snu.ac.kr)<br>